Nojuza/switchboard-ssh/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
-Please add docstrings for new code and run the test suite (via `pytest`) before submitting.
+Please add docstrings for new code.